781flyingdutchman/background_downloader/README.md

 * On iOS, once enqueued (i.e. `TaskStatus.enqueued`), a background download must complete within 4 hours
 * Redirects will be followed
 * Background downloads and uploads are aggressively controlled by the native platform.
 You should therefore always assume that a task that was started may not complete, and may disappear without providing any status or progress update to indicate why.
 For example, if a user swipes your app up from the iOS App Switcher, all scheduled background downloads are terminated without notification

-## Known issue

-At the time of this writing, on Windows,deleting records in the persistent database does not work, due to an issue with the 'localstore' package version 1.3.4.
-A fix has been suggested.